 But what makes a person a resident of California has nothing to do with tax concepts per se.
 It is a separate body of law, built up helter-skelter over many years, through regulations, FTB rulings and court decisions

 The idea is, if a taxpayer has sufficient contacts with California to confer residency, then all his income from whatever source is taxable by California.
 But what makes a person a resident of California has nothing to do with tax concepts per se.
-It is a separate body of law, built up helter-skelter over many years, through regulations, FTB rulings and court decisions, none of which are particularly intuitive.
+It is a separate body of law, built up helter-skelter over many years, through FTB chief counsel rulings, constantly revised regulations and court decisions, none of which are particularly intuitive.
 For this reason, not a few qualified tax professionals don’t even think about residency in giving tax advice . . . until it’s too late.

 In addition, unlike typical tax audits, residency audits don’t just happen.
 They have to be triggered, outside the usual process of suspicious auditors examining tax returns for discrepancies.
 In most cases, with nonresidents, there isn’t even a California tax return to examine.
 Rather, residency audits tend to be triggered by mistakes or situations that can be avoided.

 An example: many nonresidents own second homes in California purchased with a mortgage.
 To report the interest income, the mortgage lender prepares a Form 1098 Mortgage Interest Statement, and sends it to Sacramento with the nonresident’s name, social security number and address on it.
 Unless told otherwise, the mortgage lender will use the vacation home as the borrower’s address.
 If the borrower hasn’t filed a California tax return (and nonresident borrowers don’t unless they have reportable California-source income), come tax time, the FTB will send out a “4600 Notice” asking what’s going on.
 If the nonresident doesn’t explain the situation to the FTB’s satisfaction, a full audit will ensue.